SlapDrone/segmentation-labelling/README.md

 Open the installer, check both boxes during configuration, close and log out, log back in, then accept the license agreement.
 The docker desktop engine should (hopefully) launch without issue.

+You can verify the installation by opening PowerShell and running `docker run hello-world`.
+It should download an image, and print a "Hello from Docker" message.